Free Car Insurance Comparison

 Injured?
 Vehicle damaged?
 The statute of limitations is three years for both personal injury and property damage claims, so that’s how long you’ll have to file a claim and fight for the money owed to you.

-If you don’t file an aforementioned eFR-19 form and get caught driving again without insurance, you can:
+If you don’t file an aforementioned eFR-19 form and get caught driving again without insurance in Maryland, you can:

 - Lose license plates and vehicle registration privileges

 - Pay uninsured motorist penalty fees for each lapse of insurance — $150 for the first 30 days, $7 for each day thereafter

 - Pay a restoration fee of up to $25 for a vehicle’s registration

 Whether you’re an older driver, have a driving teen in your family, or are a new Maryland resident, it’s important to know the licensing laws that apply to your age and circumstances.
 Every state does things a little differently, so let’s look at Maryland’s licensing laws.

 Teen Driver Laws